jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Full Text Search - Enter SOLR/Using n-grams - folding N-grams and attributes into trigrams (for N ≧ 4).md

-## 2. Idea A: folding N-grams into trigrams
+## 2. Idea A: folding n-grams into trigrams

 As the blog article says: